sefk/sefk.github.io/posts/timesbee.md

 The majority of letter choices, about 62%, have just one pangram.
 That's lower than I expected, actually.
-It's not that uncommon to have two or three pangrams, which happens about about 25% of the time, and nearly 4 out of 10 puzzles will have more than one pangram.
+It's not that uncommon to have two or three pangrams, which happens about about 25% of the time, and nearly four out of ten puzzles will have more than one pangram.
 The full output is [here][out].

-And watch out for the combination ```einprst```.
-If this one ever comes up, good luck finding all 27 pangrams.
+Watch out for the combination ```einprst```.
+If this one ever comes up, good luck finding all twenty-seven of its pangrams.

 [src]: https://github.com/sefk/timesbee
 [out]: https://raw.githubusercontent.com/sefk/timesbee/master/timesbee.out